To the connoisseur of beautiful plants, there are many types of succulents.

 Most succulent types thrive on pure neglect.
 Botanists do not classify a majority of these plants as Mesembryanthemum but place the succulent species in several genera.

-Those known as the “Tiger-Jaw” Faucaria have large hair-like teeth on the leaves.
-Those difficult to distinguish from the surrounding rocks are called living-rocks, stone-plants – Lithops and Pleiospilos.
+Those known as the “Tiger-Jaw” Faucaria tigrina have large hair-like teeth on the leaves.
+Those difficult to distinguish from the surrounding rocks are called living rocks, stone-plants – Lithops and Pleiospilos.

-Some have pustules which appear like crystals on the leaves like on the common annual ice plant, Cryophytum.
+Some have pustules that appear like crystals on the dark green leaves, like on the common annual ice plant, Cryophytum.

 Perhaps it is only the appearance of being dew-sprinkled, known as Dewplants, Drosanthemum.